 Andrew Blackmore-Dobbyn lives in Brooklyn where he is a husband, a father to a teenager, a chef and an avid dance writer.
 Fatherhood is by far the hardest of his jobs.
 In his first career, he was a ballet dancer with the Hartford Ballet and the Ohio Ballet and never lost his love for the art.
 He just wishes he had more time to see more shows.

 Questions?
 Comments?
-Complaints?
 Killer dance photos?
 Ideas for more stuff you’d like to read about?
 Feel free to e-mail us at ballettothepeople@gmail.com.